30+ days ago - req10051

 You are a Bachelor or Master’s student in Physics, Mathematics or Optics.
 You must have a strong affinity with the challenging technical subject and you’re enthusiastic about analytics.
 Furthermore, you will need good communication skills, be able to work independently, and be goal oriented.
 Good programming skills are a big advantage, especially in shorter assignments.

 This internship has a minimum duration of 3 months and a maximum duration of 1 year.
 The exact number of days per week is flexible, but will depend on the duration of the internship.
-The start date is in February 2021!
+The preferred start date of this assignment is September 2021.

 Please keep in mind that we can only consider students (who are enrolled at a school during the whole internship period) for our internships and graduation assignments.
 Additionally, please note that this is a pipeline vacancy and therefore it will takes longer to receive feedback.